bluebonesx/psytask/packages/psytask/README.md

 ## Usage

-The psychology tasks are just like PPTs, they both have a series of scenes.
+The psychology tasks are just like PPTs; they both have a series of scenes.
-So writing a task only requires 2 steps: creating and showing scene.
+So writing a task only requires 2 steps: creating and showing scenes.

 ### Create Scene